 Unfortunately, the tropical paradise is flooded each day by hundreds of visitors, from around 10 in the morning until 4 in the afternoon.
 Just 15-20 minutes away from Kota Kinabalu, a day trip to Manukan Island is a very popular activity both for tourists that want to see the beautiful beaches and for locals that chose to spend their weekends away from the city.
 There are lots of boats departing to Manukan from Jesselton Point in Kota Kinabalu.
 Luckily, the last public boat leaves the island at 4 PM, leaving it quiet and tranquil again.
 I was amazed about the change each day; as I was going to our villa with Eric for his nap, the beach and park were noisy and crowded but, by the time he would wake up, we were like on an almost deserted island, just for ourselves.

-So, if you really want to enjoy Manukan island, you should spend the night here!
+So, if you really want to enjoy Manukan, you should spend the night on the island; check here to book your room!

 Sutera Sanctuary Lodges at Manukan Island